In this article, we want to illustrate the importance of augmenting automated decisioning and business intelligence systems with human intelligence.

 People tend to make conclusions based on certain facts they know – in this case these facts are represented by symbols on the cards that are visible to us.
 People are leery of speculating on what is unknown or has a high level of uncertainty.

-leading expert and independent consultant in Decision Management, has said in our recent conversation, automated decisioning systems should not simply pass the initiative to humans to handle uncertain or ambiguous situations; they should optimize human workload,
+Taylor, a leading expert and independent consultant in Decision Management, has said in our recent conversation, automated decisioning systems should not simply pass the initiative to humans to handle uncertain or ambiguous situations; they should optimize

 Let us provide a few examples to demonstrate that automated decisioning systems can and should flawlessly interact with humans.